 - Water Heater Age

-The standard duration of a home water heater with correct upkeep is 10–12 years.
-Despite the fact that your long-lasting water heater isn’t having an issue, it’s a higher threat of a bad leak.
+The standard life span of a home water heater with correct upkeep is 10–12 years.
+Despite the fact that your water heater isn’t having an issue, it could be at a higher threat of a bad leak.

 If you’re not certain of your water heater’s age, examine the identification sticker on the hot water heater.
 This indicates the manufacturing date and serial number.